 "Does anyone else want to speak up?"
 I scanned each cell, wanting someone to say something, but the room remained quiet.

 "Good.
 Jack, let's go get you to bed.
 You don't want the boss to see you like this."

-He nodded before we left the kidnapped.
-I was exhausted and ready for bed.
+He nodded before we left the Kidnapped.
+I was exhausted and ready to crash.
 The walk to our bedroom seemed long and endless.
 I had to help Jack along because he couldn't walk straight.
-Every time he stumbled he would break out in laughter.
+Every time he stumbled; he would break out in laughter.
 This would only upset me more.
-We were already in charge of babysitting the kidnapped.
+We were already in charge of babysitting the Kidnapped.
 Jack was acting like twenty of them added together.